 English Literature is the best way for you to gain deep insight and knowledge of literature from the 16th century to the 20th century; covering drama, poetry, short stories, and novels.
 You will learn from a university professor and obtain a certificate after completing the course.
 Enrol now for a limited-time discounted price.

 Like all the courses of One Education, English Literature is designed with the utmost attention and thorough research.
 All the topics are broken down into easy to understand bite-sized modules that help our learners to understand each lesson very easily.

 We don’t just provide courses at One Education; we provide a rich learning experience.
 After purchasing a course from One Education, you get complete 1-year access with tutor support.

 Our expert instructors are always available to answer all your questions and make your learning experience exquisite.

-After completing An Introduction to British and American Literature, you will instantly get an e-certificate that will help you get jobs in the relevant field and will enrich your CV.
+After completing English Literature, you will instantly get an e-certificate that will help you get jobs in the relevant field and will enrich your CV.

-If you want to learn about literature and want to get professional qualifications, you should consider An Introduction to British and American Literature from One Education.
+If you want to learn about literature and want to get advanced competencies, you should consider English Literature from One Education.